DevOps-MBSE/AaC/docs/docs/advanced_user_topics/schema_inheritance.md

 Schema definitions inherit fields and validation rules from their parent definitions.
 So, if you were to define a required field in the parent definition, it will also be required in the child definition.

 In the example below, `InternalMessageA` has declared that it inherits `BaseMessage`.
-Despite `InternalMessageA` appearing to only have the field `some_data`, it has actually been extend with the fields and validations from `BaseMessage` as it's ingested into the AaC DSL engine.
+Despite `InternalMessageA` appearing to only have the field `some_data`, it has actually been extended with the fields and validations from `BaseMessage` as it's ingested into the AaC DSL engine.
 ```yaml
 schema:
     name: BaseMessage